Add macOS system and kernel extensions in Intune

 In Basics, enter the following properties:

 - Name: Enter a descriptive name for the policy.
 Name your policies so you can easily identify them later.
-For example, a good policy name is macOS: Add kernel extensions to devices.
+For example, a good policy name is macOS: Add AV scanning to kernel extensions on devices.

 - Description: Enter a description for the policy.
 This setting is optional, but recommended.